COSC1127-AI/pacman-contest-cluster/README.md

 ### Resume partial contest

-It is possible to **resume** an existing failed/partial competition or **repeat** a specific competition by using the option `--resume-competition-folder`.
+It is possible to **resume** an existing failed/partial competition or **repeat** a specific competition by using the option `--resume-contest-folder`.

 So, if a run fails and is incomplete, all the logs generated so far can be found in the folder ``tmp\logs-run`` in your the local machine cloned repo.

 To _resume_ the competition (so that all games played are used and not re-played):

-1. Copy the temporal files into a different temporal folder: `mv tmp tmp-failed`
+1. Copy the temporal files into a different temporal folder: `mv tmp tmp-failed`.
+This is important, the folder `tmp/` as is cannot be used as it will be re-generated for each contest.
-2. Tell the script to use that folder to get the existing logs by appending `--resume-competition-folder tmp-failed/`
+2. Tell the script to use that folder to get the existing logs by appending `--resume-contest-folder tmp-failed/`
 3. Tell the script which are all the layouts to be used (those that were originally used in the failed run):
     * Use  `--fixed-layout-seeds` followed by the names of all fixed layouts that are to be used, separated by commas.
         * E.g., `--fixed-layout-seeds contest05Capture,contest16Capture,contest20Capture`